 He has retired three times, and he and his wife Doris were installed as emeriti Professors at the Robert Webber Institute for Worship Studies.
 The Borcherts have two sons: Mark, a communications professor, and Tim, a graduate of IWS, and four grandchildren.

 Rev. Dr. Constance Cherry is Professor Emeritus of Worship and Pastoral Ministry, and Affiliate Professor at Wesley Seminary, Indiana Wesleyan University.
 She is also a founding faculty member of The Robert E. Webber Institute for Worship Studies, teaching DWS 702 every term since 2000.
-In addition to her work in the academy, Constance has served in local church ministry for many years as worship leader, church musician, and pastor.
+In addition to her work in the academy, Constance has served in local church ministry for many years as a worship leader, church musician, and pastor.
 She is the author of six books and a published composer of various compositions for the church.
-Her first book, The Worship Architect: A Blueprint for Designing Culturally Relevant and Biblically Faithful Services, has been or is currently being used by more than 150 institutions of higher education, representing more than thirty denominations, as a required worship text.
+Her first book, The Worship Architect: A Blueprint for Designing Culturally Relevant and Biblically Faithful Services, has been or is currently being used by more than 160 institutions of higher education, representing more than thirty denominations, as a required worship text.
 It is now in its second edition (2021) and published in five languages.
-Two related volumes, The Special Service Worship Architect (2013) and The Music Architect (2016), complete the Worship Architect trilogy published by Baker Academic.
-In response to this and other achievements in the academy, Constance was awarded the university-wide Outstanding Scholarship Award by Indiana Wesleyan University in 2015.
+In honor of her achievements in the academy, Constance was awarded the university-wide Outstanding Scholarship Award by Indiana Wesleyan University in 2015.
 An active hymn writer, her hymns appear in six major hymnals.
-Constance maintains an extensive schedule of speaking for conferences both nationally and internationally.
+Constance earned a Bachelor’s in music from Huntington College (University), a Master of Music from Bowling Green State University and the Doctor of Ministry in Christian Worship from Northern Seminary where she was mentored by Robert Webber.
 She is passionate about the local church and focuses her teaching/speaking on equipping leaders to achieve authentic worship renewal by helping them to identify and contextualize transcultural biblical principles that define Christian worship as truly Christian.

 Vaughn CroweTipton is Associate Vice President, Associate Professor, and University Chaplain at Furman University.
-He is the former senior pastor at Auburn First Baptist Church in Auburn, Alabama.
-Dr. CroweTipton also taught in the religion department at Auburn University, as well as Mercer University, Brewton-Parker College and Macon College.
-He has served as senior pastor at Northwest Baptist Church in Ardmore, OK, senior chaplain at Methodist Children’s Home in Macon, GA, and pastor of Loveview Baptist Church in Hillsboro, TX.
+He has pastored congregations in Alabama, Oklahoma, Georgia, and Texas.
+He has also taught at Auburn, Mercer University, Brewton-Parker College, and Macon College.
 He has published numerous articles, edited several books, and serves as a conference speaker.
-A graduate of Mississippi College (B.A.), he holds the M.Div. degree from the Southern Baptist Theological Seminary and a Ph.D. in Biblical Studies from Baylor University.
+A graduate of Mississippi College (B.A.), he holds the M.Div. degree from Southern Seminary and a Ph.D. in Biblical Studies from Baylor University.
 Dr. CroweTipton has also done postdoctoral study at Oxford University.

 Academic Dean.
 Dinelle Frankland has been serving as Minister of Worship and Choirs at First Christian Church in Clinton, Illinois since September 2019.
 From 2003-2021, she served as Professor of Worship Studies at Lincoln Christian Seminary in Lincoln, Illinois, where she developed a Master of Arts in Formative Worship degree.
 She also served as academic dean at LCS from 2011-2015.

 Dr. Frankland holds a Bachelor of Sacred Music degree from Lincoln Christian University, a Master of Music in Church Music from Southwestern Baptist Theological Seminary, and a Doctor of Worship Studies from the Robert E. Webber Institute for Worship Studies.
-She previously taught music and worship at Dallas Christian College and Ozark Christian College, and has taught as an adjunct for TCMI Institute, a seminary near Heiligenkreuz, Austria.
+She previously taught music and worship at Dallas Christian College and Ozark Christian College and has taught as an adjunct for TCMI Institute, a seminary near Heiligenkreuz, Austria.
 She is the author of His Story, Our Response: What the Bible Says About Worship and travels throughout the U.S. as a speaker and worship leader.
-At IWS she enjoys interacting with a variety of students who are eager to further their education for the benefit of God’s Kingdom.
+At IWS she enjoys interacting with a variety of students who are eager to further their education for the benefit of God’s KingdDinelle has taught music and worship in Christian Higher Education for over forty-four years, teaching at Dallas Christian College, in Dallas TX; Ozark Christian College, in Joplin, MO; and Lincoln Christian Seminary, in Lincoln, IL.
+She has a Bachelor of Sacred Music degree from Lincoln Christian University and a Master of Music in Church Music degree from Southwestern Baptist Theological Seminary, both with a piano performance emphasis.
+She holds a Doctor of Worship Studies degree from the Robert E. Webber Institute for Worship Studies, where she

 Andrew Hill is Professor Emeritus of Old Testament at Wheaton College, Wheaton, Illinois.
 His graduate training includes a M.Div. with Christian Education emphasis from Grand Rapids Baptist Seminary, and a M.A. and Ph.D. in Near Eastern Studies from the University of Michigan.
 He is the author of numerous articles and several books, including A Survey of the Old Testament (with J. H. Walton), Old Testament Today (with J. H. Walton), 1 & 2 Chronicles (NIV Application Commentary), Minor Prophets (with R. D. Patterson, Cornerstone Biblical Commentary), Malachi (Anchor Bible Commentary), and Haggai, Zechariah and Malachi (Tyndale OT Commentary).